JacobCampbell2017/AI_CS441/Programming_1_8state/README.md

 ## Output

 - The solution path will be displayed in the terminal or saved to a text file.
+- In the solution path, the blank tile is represented by 0 rather than "b".
 - If saved to a .txt file, the filename depends on the input, output, heuristic function, and algorithm used.
 In order of precedence (separator is "\-"):

   1. If it A\* Algorithm is used, the filename will be prefixed with "A_STAR".